 Together, friend, let’s take a look at a few ways to reach out to your community for Jesus.
 First, we’ll see about your closest geographical community.
 Then, a simple way to impact anyone from closest friends to acquaintances.
-Finally, a great idea for working together with your church to reach those around you.

 CONNECT WITH YOUR NEIGHBORS

 Acts chapter 1 opens at the very end of Jesus’ life on earth.
 Here, the resurrected Savior gives an important command to His followers in Jerusalem before ascending back into heaven.
 In verse 8, He says, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”

 Notice how He starts with their own city?
 The very placed they already were.
 Our mission field starts the same way.
 In our city.
 In our neighborhood.
 On our own little street.
 Since it’s safe to say that God has set you geographically in the place He wants you to be, then your neighbors in your immediate community are part of your mission field.

 Chuck Lawless of the International Mission Board shares an excellent list of things you can do to connect with your neighbors, build relationships, and have opportunities to share Jesus.
 Those ideas include:

 - Invite them to a cookout in your yard

 - Do acts of kindness for your neighbors